mikeireland/chronostar/README.md

     either the second positional argument or can be a keyword argument.
     Extra arguments may exist in the signature, as long as they have default values.

+  - optimisation_method: string [default = 'emcee'] [optional]
+    Optimisation method in the maximisation step of the EM algorithm.
+Besides `emcee`, `Nelder-Mead` is implemented.

   - par_log_file: string [default = 'fit_pars.log'] [optional]

     Filename to (over)write parameters used in run.
 It will state